-As long as it is a decision and not permanent, it’s a break.
+As long as it’s your decision and not permanent, it’s a break for you.

 Here’s a warning, use your head to decide when it’s a right time to let go.
 If you are hanging on a cliff by your fingernails, then you might want to give it your all.